MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/extent-class.md

 ##  <a name="operator_min_min"></a>operator-

-Decrementa ogni elemento nell'oggetto 'estensione'.
+Decrementa ogni elemento nell'oggetto 'extent'.

 ### <a name="syntax"></a>Sintassi